 Introduction

-The aviation industry has a unique responsibility in regards to the safety sensitive activities of aviation workers, employers, whereby regulators and governments need to provide protection for public safety and prevent harm through drugs and alcohol abuse which has the potential hazard for creating mental and physical problems in the user and for public safety; .
+The aviation industry has a unique responsibility in regards to the safety sensitive activities of aviation workers, employers, whereby regulators and governments need to provide protection for public safety and prevent harm through drugs and alcohol abuse which has the potential hazard for creating mental and physical problems in the user and for public safety.
 The use of such substances may negatively affect the performance of safety-related aviation duties and has the potential for doing harm.
 Accordingly, the CAA has decided to implement a drug and alcohol testing plan which emphasizes both deterrence and detection of abuse and so prevents the problematic use of substances of abuse by aviation workers which threaten safety in the aviation workplace

 Purpose